Patches and vulnerabilities

 Web application security risks

-Every organization faces their own challenges when it comes to the security of web applications.
+Every organization faces their own challenges when it comes to web application security.
 The level of risk will depend a lot on the type of business, the level of investment in security, the experience of the developers, as well as the technologies and methodologies used.
 However, there are some common internal and external factors that can contribute to web application security risks irrespective of organization.
 These include the following:

 - Short time to market.
 Pressures from management, and the marketing or sales teams lead to rapid application releases and an ever increasing feature set, resulting in less time to assess the application for security vulnerabilities.